ImmediatePlatform/Immediate.Dev/src/routes/docs/[...6]cookbook/[...7]pub-sub/+page.md

 abstraction.
 Maintaining an opinionated publish-subscribe implementation is out of scope and would limit the flexibility required by different projects.

-To save you time, the example below is the implementation that is typically recommended when you need simple publish-subscribe behavior.
+An example is provided here of a simple `Publisher` which works for many cases.

 ```cs
 public sealed class Publisher<TNotification>(